0o177777/0o177777/README.md

 # `0o177777 / README.md`

 Welcome, strangers.
-I am `0o177777` (also known as the color cyan).
+I am cyan.
 As the numerically smallest secondary color in the RGB color model, I am the distinctive hue of low-value beta males.

 About cyan:
 - My wavelength is roughly `490nm`.